eBay/EBNObservable/Documentation.md

 		});
 ```

 If wordDictionary were a property of some other object, you could also observe the path `@"otherObject.wordDictionary.steampunk"`.
 Similarly, you can make a key path that goes through the object in the dictionary, such as `@"otherObject.wordDictionary.steampunk.pronunciationGuide"`.

 ## Common Features
 All 3 collection classes have `count` as a declared property.
 This means that you can observe the count of members of a collection, just as with any other Observable object.

+You can observe on elements of immutable collections, although this is generally only useful when the immutable collection is in the middle of a key path.
+That is, you can observe `@"immutableDictionary.dictionaryKey.nameProperty"` and be notified when the nameProperty of the object for the key ``"dictionaryKey"`` changes, even though the value for `"dictionaryKey"` itself cannot change, as it's in a NSDictionary.

 As with all other observable objects you can observe the key '*' and be informed whenever the collection is mutated.
 The collection objects treat '*' in a special way, and don't place observations on the actual properties of the collection objects (such as `count` and `description`).
 But the semantics are the same--your observer gets called in response to any mutation.

-The '*' can only be the last element in the key path.
+It is entirely possible to create observation key paths of the form `@"*.*.*.*"`, observing all objects in a hierarchy of collection objects.
+Observable may run into performance problems if you do this, particularly if you have tens of thousands of objects in the hierarchy.

 All 3 classes conform to NSSecureCoding, NSCopying, and NSMutableCopying, although they do not copy or encode observations.
 That is, a copied collection or a encoded/decoded collection will not carry over any of the observations that were active in the source collection object.
+Remember--the original item is *in* some key path as it's a property of some root object that's being observed, and the copy is *not* in that key path.

-## EBNObservableDictionary ##
+## EBNObservableDictionary
 Dictionary keys must be NSStrings in order for their contents to be observed.

 You can observe a key in a dictionary when that key does not yet have any value.
 Observation blocks on a key will be executed when that key's value is changed, where 'changed' means: exactly one of old value and new value are nil, or `![newValue isEqual: oldValue]` .
 Calling `removeObjectForKey:` on an observed key will call observers if and only if the value for that key was previously non-nil.

-## EBNObservableSet ##
+## EBNObservableSet
 Creating observable sets requires that we have some way to specify a member of a set in a text string.
-EBNObservableSet therefore has a special method, `keyForObject:` that returns a NSString that can be used in a key path to refer to that object.
+EBNObservableSet therefore has a special method, `keyForObject:` that returns an NSString that can be used in a key path to refer to that object.
 This method works by taking the hash of the object and turning it into a string starting with '&'.
 The object does not need to be in the set at the time its key is created, but beware since mutating the object can modify its hash value, meaning that were you to generate and observe a key, mutate the object, and then add it to the set, your observer block will not execute as the object added to the set no longer matches the key being observed.

 EBNObservableSet will call observers when observed objects are actually added or removed from the set.
 Calling `addObject:` on an object that is already in the set (or where the set already has an object that passes the isEqual: test) will not execute observers; neither will calling `removeObject:` on an object not in the set.

+Because your observations are on a hash, and not the actual objects in the set, your observation blocks need to be ready to be called in the case of hash collisions.
+If an object with the same hash as the object you care about is added/removed from the set, your observation block will get called.
+Your observation block can then use isEqual: to differentiate between objects with the same hash.

-There is also an `objectForKey:` method, letting you find the object in the set that matches a generated key.
+There is also an `objectForKey:` method, letting you find an object in the set that matches a generated key.
+SPECIAL NOTE: Please be sure to understand the difference between `hash` and `isEqual:` before using this, and be aware that hash collisions can happen.

 Really, the most common use case is to observe '*' on the set and get notified whenever the set is mutated.

-## EBNObservableArray ##
+## EBNObservableArray

 Observable arrays have two different ways to refer to their elements in a key path: Object-Following and Index-Following.